farcasterxyz/docs/docs/reference/warpcast/api.md

 `DELETE /fc/pinned-casts`

 Unpin a cast from a channel.
+Does not remove existing announcement notifications.
+Authenticated.

 Body parameters (**provide only one of the two**):